-North and South Carolina are full of beautiful, big lakes that just beg for a day out on the water.
-Add in the beautiful shores and white peak s of Myrtle Beach and the rest of the states’ shore lines, and it’s easy to see why boating is so popular in the Carolinas.
+North and South Carolina are full of beautiful, big lakes that beg for a day out on the water.
+Add in the beautiful shores and white peaks of Myrtle Beach and the rest of the states’ shorelines, and it’s easy to see why boating is so popular in the Carolinas.
 Unfortunately, its popularity means boating accidents are much more common than they should be.

-Though boats are used for pleasure and for work, pleasure boating is the most common cause of accidents.
+Though boats are used for pleasure and work, pleasure boating is the most common cause of accidents.
 Most often, these accidents happen because someone is acting negligently.
-A vessel operator may get behind the wheel of the boat when they’re inebriated, or they may not pay attention to other boats and obstacles in the water.
+A vessel operator may get behind the wheel of the boat when they’re inebriated, or they may ignore other boats and obstacles in the water.

 No matter the reason, if you are involved in a boating accident in the Carolinas, there’s a good chance you’ll suffer severe — and sometimes life-threatening — injuries.
 If another person is responsible for these injuries, you have legal options.
 North and South Carolina law lays out a clear path for recovering compensation after injuries caused by a boating accident.

-At Auger & Auger, our boating accident attorneys can help you get the full compensation you deserve.
+At Auger & Auger, our boating accident attorneys can help you get the total compensation you deserve.
 We have been assisting members of the Carolina community for over 26 years.
-Give us a call at (800) 559-5741 or contact us online today for a free, no-obligation consultation today.
+Call us at (855) 969-5671 or contact us online today for a free, no-obligation consultation.

 According to the United States Coast Guard, there were 4,291 accidents in 2017 across the country.
 These accidents resulted in 658 deaths and 2,629 injuries.
 Of these accidents, the most common known cause of death was drowning.
 Alcohol was a contributing factor in about a fifth of all fatal boating accidents.
 In addition, over 80% of operators involved in fatal accidents did not have proper training.

 In North Carolina, there were 117 boating accidents in 2017.
-Fifteen of those wrecks were fatal, and they also resulted in 71 non-fatal injuries.
+Fifteen of those wrecks were fatal and resulted in 71 non-fatal injuries.
 The most common type of accident was collisions with a recreational vessel (32 accidents), followed by collisions with a fixed object (21 accidents).
 Drowning was the most common cause of death (13 deaths).

-South Carolina had similar statistics, especially when it comes to causes of accidents and fatalities.
+South Carolina had similar statistics, especially regarding causes of accidents and fatalities.
 There were 151 boating accidents in 2017, resulting in 85 injuries and 13 fatalities.
 Most of those were collisions with recreational vessels (54 accidents), followed by collisions with a fixed object (28 accidents).
 Drowning was the most common cause of death in boating accidents (9 fatalities).

 These statistics are solely regarding recreational vessels.
 Recreational boats include:

 Boating accidents fall under both federal and state laws.
-If the accident happens out at sea instead of on a lake or river, maritime law comes into effect instead of state law.
-Under federal law, all accidents that result in a death, disappearance, injury that requires treatment beyond first aid, property damage above $2,000 or a destroyed boat must be reported to state authorities.
+If the accident happens at sea instead of on a lake or river, maritime law is enacted instead of state law.
+Under federal law, all accidents that result in death, disappearance, injury that requires treatment beyond first aid, property damage above $2,000, or a destroyed boat must be reported to state authorities.

-This report must be made within 48 hours after a fatal accident, or within 10 days for other situations.
+This report must be made within 48 hours after a fatal accident or within ten days for other situations.
 In South Carolina, you must report the accident to the South Carolina Department of Natural Resources if any of the above criteria apply.